-Shareholders are entitled to share pro rata in any dividends if, as and when declared by the Board, in its discretion, and such of the Company's assets as are distributable to them on liquidation, dissolution or winding-up of the Company.
+Subject to any prior rights of the registered holders of the Preferred Shares or any other class of shares ranking senior to the Common Shares, registered holders of the Common Shares are entitled to share pro rata in any dividends if, as and when declared by the Board, in its discretion, and such of the Company's assets as are distributable to them on liquidation, dissolution or winding-up of the Company.
 Rights pertaining to the Common Shares may only be amended in accordance with applicable corporate law.